rotki/rotki/docs/api.rst

       Content-Type: application/json

       {
-          "result": ["kraken", "binance"]
+          "result": [
+               {"location": "kraken", "name": "kraken1"},
+               {"location": "poloniex", "name": "poloniex1"},
+               {"location": "binance", "name": "binance1"}
+           ],
           "message": ""
       }

-   :resjson list result: A list of exchange names that have been setup for the logged in user.
+   :resjson list result: A list of exchange location/name pairs that have been setup for the logged in user.
    :statuscode 200: The exchanges list has been sucesfully setup
    :statuscode 409: No user is logged in.
    :statuscode 500: Internal Rotki error